 List relevant website & social media links…

-Hi guys, welcome to VENTS!
+Hi Nico, welcome to VENTS!
 How have you been?
-We’ve been great !
-Working really …
+Hi, thanks a lot for inviting …